Angkor Wat and authentic experiences on your trip to Cambodia is written by Camilla Kornerup

 It was super interesting to travel back a thousand years and try to understand how a million inhabitants turned this area into a vibrant metropolis the size of modern day New York and thus the world's largest at its time.

-Well-functioning infrastructure, water supply, palaces, an endless number of temples and huge moats around the most important berets, along with inscriptions, reliefs and statues of a wonderfully intelligent people.
-Only physics sets limits on how much you can bear to wander around and see when you travel to Cambodia, because there is always more.
-It IS really great to experience, and I'm glad I took three days to do it.
+Well-functioning infrastructure, water supply, palaces, an endless number of temples and enormous moats around the most important ones, together with inscriptions, reliefs and statues, tell of a fantastically intelligent people.
+Only physics sets limits to how much you can bear to wander around and see when you travel to Cambodia, because there is always more.
+It IS truly a lot to experience, and I am glad I took three days to do it.

 By bike along the rice fields in Cambodia

-Something that I like most when I travel is to get an insight into everyday life among a population.
-You get that when you travel to Cambodia, when you rent a bike and drive out to fishing grounds, continue along rice fields and stop in small villages where people are not used to seeing tourists.
+One of the things I love most about traveling is getting a glimpse into the everyday lives of a people.
+When you travel to Cambodia, you get that when you rent a bike and ride out to fishing villages, continue along rice fields and stop in small villages where people are not used to seeing tourists.

 All this I did outside the city of Kampot, which is situated on a river in the southern part of the country not far from the coast.
 On trips to Cambodia you also see the local bicycles, as they have no other means of transport; the children wheel off in their blue and white school uniforms, while women and men carry goods and merchandise to and from nearby markets.

-I was lucky enough to be there just as the rainy season set in, because that is the time when the farmers sow rice in the soaking wet fields that the water buffaloes have just trampled.
-During this time, the landscape is transformed into various shades of light green, and as Cambodia is predominantly flat, one green "rice carpet" replaces the other as far as the eye can see.
+I was lucky enough to be there just as the rainy season set in, as this is the time when farmers sow rice in the soggy fields that water buffaloes have just trampled smooth.
+The landscape is transformed into various shades of light green at this time, and since Cambodia is mostly flat, one green 'rice carpet' follows another as far as the eye can see.

 Want more travel tips and stories?
 So stay tuned RejsRejsRejs Facebook Page